 into the carious cavity

-Dentin paste MD-TEMP Pasta 40g
+Dentin paste MD-TEMP Paste 40g

 into the carious cavity

-Abrasive Pastes Depural neo Pasta 75g
+Abrasive pastes Depural neo Paste 75g

 for polishing fillings

-Super polish Pasta 45g
+Super polish Paste 45g

 for polishing fillings

-according to indications physiotherapeutic treatment according to indications (supragingival electrophoresis)
+according to indications, physiotherapeutic treatment according to indications (supragingival electrophoresis)

 · satisfactory condition;

-Preparations (active ingredients) used in the treatment
+Drugs (active ingredients) used in treatment

 Hospitalization